 And guess what?
 There’s a YouTube video for learning how to ride a horse, too.
 And for more information about how to truly connect with a horse, check out Mark Rashid’s Horses Never Lie (available on Amazon).

 Most of us can operate a vehicle (some better than others), but very few of us expand our skills with any training or courses.
 But, what if you could take a course that teaches you how to operate a vehicle in extreme conditions or at high speeds?
-You’d probably be a better driver while you’re putting down Main Street.
+It’s a valuable skill, and with a little practice, you’d probably be a better driver while you’re putting down Main Street.

 There are lots of academies you can go to that will teach you the basics of operating a racecar.
 From courses on actual raceways to dirt roads in the woods, there are plenty of choices.
 I’ve been dying to try to the DirtFish Rally School, myself.